Monads, Functors, and Functional Concepts Simplified

 When and Why to Use Each Abstraction

-• Applicative: Use when you have functions inside a context and you need to apply them to values inside another context.
-Common with validation pipelines or combining multiple Maybe/Either.
+- Applicative: Use when you have functions inside a context and you need to apply them to values inside another context.
+Common with validation pipelines or combining multiple

-• Monad: Use when each step can fail or produce a new context.
-Chaining Promise calls, safe division with Maybe, or error pipelines with Either.
+Maybe/Either. - Monad: Use when each step can fail or produce a new context.
+Chaining

 General Guidelines:

-• If you only need to apply a single-argument function over wrapped values, map (Functor) is enough.
+- If you only need to apply a single-argument function over wrapped values,

-• If you need to apply a function of N arguments where each argument is in a context, reach for Applicative (ap, liftA2, or Promise.all).
+map(Functor) is enough. - If you need to apply a function of N arguments where each argument is in a context, reach for Applicative (

 Pitfalls & Best Practices